Inviting colleagues for collaboration

 Starting a project

 Selectin the menu on the left and choose .
-A project consists of four parts:
+A project consists of five parts:

-is where you enter research participants and raw data
+is where you enter raw data and notes from your research activities

 Entering research data

-To upload files like audio and video recordings, images or PDFs just drop them to the respective participant.
+To upload files like audio and video recordings, images or PDFs just drop them to the respective Session or use integrations to import data.
 If you uploaded an audio or video file Condens can automatically generate a transcript from it.

 Structure data with tags